 To sum things up, in Aggro matchups, you need to be really flexible with your combos.
-Try to not go all-in on a single minion because of Silence, don’t be afraid to buff your smaller minions, even if you’re just using a single piece, just try to not fall behind on the board, unless you’re setting up a Wild Pyromancer clear.
+Try to not go all-in on a single minion (unless you can pretty much kill your opponent) because of Silence, don’t be afraid to buff your smaller minions, even if you’re using a single piece, just try to not fall behind on the board, unless you’re setting up a Wild Pyromancer clear.
 Lyra is also very helpful if you can stick her, you should be able to run your opponent out of cards quite easily while keeping yourself alive.

-First way is, just like against Aggro, buffing up a minion.
+First way to win a game is, just like against Aggro, buffing up a small minion.
 Not to a huge numbers – you won’t get a 32/32 to OTK your opponent.
 But a 10/10 around Turn 3 is possible – Radiant Elemental + Power Word: Shield + Divine Spirit + Inner Fire.
 Or maybe 2x Divine Spirit + Inner Fire on your Northshire Cleric to get a 12/12?
-Yes, a play like that can be sometimes shut up by something like Spellbreaker, or let’s say Polymorph vs Mage, but if it’s so early in the game, you still want to go for that.
+Yes, a play like that can be sometimes shut down by something like Spellbreaker, or let’s say Polymorph vs Mage, but if it’s so early in the game, you often want to go for that line of play anyway.
 The chances are that they don’t have any answer and you just win the game.
 And if they do – the game usually isn’t lost yet.
 I always compare this kind of play to the Miracle’s Rogue all-in Edwin VanCleef.
 Yes, sometimes it fails, but getting that 10/10 or 12/12 on Turn 3-4 can result in a very quick win most of the time.

 - Shadow Visions – Two copies of Shadow Visions are absolutely necessary to play this deck.
 Or rather, you COULD play without them, but the deck’s consistency will be way, way lower.
 They’re basically a flexible way to find extra combo piece, or the missing combo piece, without Shadow Visions you’re always stuck with maximum of two Divine Spirits and two Inner Fires, which often isn’t enough.
 For example, thanks to the Shadow Visions, if you discover an extra Divine Spirit, you can use one early and still be able to perform the OTK combo later if your initial plan fails.